eugeneloza/decoherence/readme.txt

 # Multilingual

-At this moment most of the game content is available only in Russian, but I will eventually translate everything into English too... ~~This fact is determined by an existing Russian Wizardry-8 fans community.
-If you wish to include English translation as a priority task, please, write me you also wait for this game :) and support the development just by being interested in it :)~~
+At this moment most of the game content is available only in Russian, but I will eventually translate everything into English too...
 At this moment English is included as a priority task (thanks to everybody for your interest!), so, hopefully, we'll have English version nearly up-to-date with Russian variant.

 # Short introduction